swarmintelligencelab/Dolphin-Fish-Interaction/README.md

 Below is a description of all the files provided in this repository.

-- The data is compiled in the excel sheet titled "Data.xlsx."
+- The data is compiled in the excel sheet titled "Data.xlsx".
   - The first sheet, "TimeSeries," consists of the time series used in the papers.
 Following is the description of the data in each column:
     - ID: Index of each time-step in the data
     - theta_f: The heading angle of the fish in radians